Knowing

 will notice in the picture below that I am wearing nitrile gloves.
 This

-Jalapeño oils on your hands and
+prevents getting the Jalapeño oils on your hands and

 inadvertently touching your eyes.
 Ouch!